successible/markdown-wiki/README.md

 Managing Markdown footnotes is a pain.
 This extension makes it a bit easier.

 - Automatically check missing or unmatched footnotes in a file on every save.
-- Automatically order footnotes and endnotes via `Ctrl/Cmd+ shift + '`.
-Pandoc must be installed on your system for this command to work.
-- Insert a `url` on your clipboard as a Markdown footnote via `Ctrl/Cmd+ '`.
-Your footnotes and endnotes will be ordered automatically after insertion.
 - Hover over a footnote to see a popup of the `url` of the endnote.
+- Automatically order footnotes and endnotes via `Ctrl/Cmd+ shift + '`. `pandoc` must be installed on your system for this command to work.
+- Insert a `url` on your clipboard as a Markdown footnote via `Ctrl/Cmd+ '`. `pandoc` must be installed on your system for this command to work.

 ## Wiki Links